thewildox/nitpick/README.md

 ## What it does

 You open (or update) a pull request on a connected repository, just as you always would.
 Nitpick picks it up automatically and looks only at the lines your PR actually changed, reviewing each changed Python file for real problems: likely bugs, unhandled edge cases, and security issues rather than the style nits your linter already flags.
 Moments later the findings appear as inline review comments on the PR, each pinned to a specific line and tagged with a severity (error, warning, or info).
-Push another commit and Nitpick re-reviews the updated code, so its feedback always reflects the latest state of the branch.
+Push another commit and Nitpick re-reviews the updated code against the new commit.

 ## Architecture